Extra-Creativity/OpenGLFramework/README.md

 > Catch2 is optional if you want to run unit tests.

-You can also refer to [this website](https://xmake.io/#/guide/installation) if you use other platforms or your installation fails with the methods above.
-You should also change the `.ini` configuration files in `Resources/Configs` to your path configurations.

 After it prompts `build ok!`, you can enter `xmake run overall.test` to run the program and you get :

 ![](result.png)